Here to Slay Review

 Once again each hero has a class and ability, which requires a roll to activate.
 There are some great combos available and you’ll see that the classes tend to stick to a certain style.

-Monster cards has a specific here requirement to take on.
-If beaten they offer a bonus for the rest of the game as well as you win if you slay three.
+Monster cards have a specific hero requirement to satisfy before you can take them on.
+If beaten they offer a bonus for the rest of the game, and gets you closer to winning by needing to slay three monsters.
 But be careful as you’ll need to beat then with a two D6 roll.
-And if you lose by a certain value then you might have to sacrifice one you heroes.
+And if you lose by a certain value then you might have to sacrifice one you heroes or discard some cards.
 This is also the most likely place where other players will play modifier cards to affect the outcome of the battle.

 Magic cards are generally one time effects that you get to do.
 Like drawing cards, getting a bonus on your rolls or taking something from the discard pile.